ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Conceptual Message Wrapper Encodings

 A RATS Conceptual Message Wrapper (CMW) has a tree structure of leaves that contain payload messages associated with their content type.
-The two leaf node types are
+The two leaf node types are:

 1. A CMW using a CBOR or JSON record ({{type-n-val}});
 1. A CMW based on CBOR tags ({{cbor-tag}}).

+Intermediate tree nodes are either:

-A further CMW "collection" type that holds together multiple CMW items is defined in {{cmw-coll}}.
+1. A CMW "collection" type that holds together multiple CMW items ({{cmw-coll}});

-A CMW "tunnel" type is also defined in {{cmw-tunnel}} to allow transporting CBOR CMWs in JSON collections and vice-versa.
+1. A CMW "tunnel" type that allows transporting CBOR CMWs in JSON collections and vice-versa ({{cmw-tunnel}}).

 The collected CDDL is in {{collected-cddl}}.